[PDF] New Education Policy 2023 – #NEP2023 Complete Information

 * Dr. K. Kasturirangan Committee Report (May 31, 2019)

-Content, Curriculum, and Pedagogy – new education policy 2022 5+3+3+4
+Content, Curriculum, and Pedagogy – New Education Policy 2022 5+3+3+4

 The 10+2 curriculum structure will be replaced by the 5+3+3+4 curriculum structure corresponding to ages 3-8, 8-11, 11-14, and 14-18 years old respectively.
 The new system will include 12 years of education with three years of Anganwadi or preschool.